 For non-anglers, the wilderness surrounding the lodge makes for an amazing backdrop, and it is not unusual to see, from the lodge and on the rivers, brown bears, wolves, moose, caribou and eagles.

 Communication is limited, due to the extremely remote nature of the lodge, and is accomplished via radio phone with sister operation, Royal Wolf Lodge.
-There is limited WiFi available, but it is via satellite, so guests need to realize there is no surfing, or fast messages.
+There is limited WiFi available, but it is via satellite, so guests need to realize there is no surfing, or fast messages - only simple emails.
 Guests who absolutely must have phone contact with the outside world during their stay at the lodge should consider renting a portable satellite phone that is capable of working in the far northern regions.

-One of the beauties of this small occupancy, boat-to lodge format is the flexibility it allows.
+One of the beauties of this small occupancy, boat-to-fishing lodge format is the flexibility it allows.

 At the heart of the Big Ku Lodge boat fishery are the rivers themselves, four jewels that are counted among the finest of what Alaska has to offer in terms of trophy trout.